Obsidian vs. Roam For Running Book Clubs

 Page back links in Obsidian do not create files

 This is really nice because you can find pages that have been linked to but are not created yet in the

 [[ menu or using the Graph view, but they do not clutter up the file explorer.
 In Roam Book Club, we have to ban people from creating their own pages for the first few weeks because it becomes too much of a mess, especially because pages are case sensitive (unlike in Obsidian).
 Another reason for this is because Roam treats pages and tags the same.
 I did not use tags in Obsidian much, so anyone using them did not interfere with me, and those tags can also easily be namespaced to not be too disruptive.

 I’ve been impressed with how much people have been able to organically contribute to the vault structure so far, and also contribute to notes in the Glossary etc., without many hiccups that I can tell.
-One consideration is that this book is very different from the books we’ve read in Roam Book Club so far (see [[Roam Book Club#Previous Books]]]), so it’s possible we’d get that sort of engagement reading this book too, but I think it’s easier to jump in in Obsidian.
+One consideration is that this book is very different from the books we’ve read in Roam Book Club so far, so it’s possible we’d get that sort of engagement reading this book too, but I think it’s easier to jump in in Obsidian.
 People are sometimes afraid of “messing things up” in Roam.

 Notes mentioning this note